alangpierce/sucrase/README.md

 Sucrase is an alternative to Babel that allows super-fast development builds.
-Instead of compiling a large range of JS features down to ES5, Sucrase assumes that you're targeting a modern JS runtime and compiles non-standard language extensions (currently JSX and Flow, with TypeScript planned) down to standard JavaScript.
+Instead of compiling a large range of JS features down to ES5, Sucrase assumes that you're targeting a modern JS runtime and compiles non-standard language extensions (JSX, TypeScript, and Flow) down to standard JavaScript.
 It also compiles `import` to `require` in the same style as Babel.
 Because of this smaller scope, Sucrase can get away with an architecture that is much more performant, but requires more work to implement and maintain each transform.

 **Current state:** The project is under development and you may see bugs if you run it on a large codebase.
 You probably shouldn't use it in production, but you may find it useful in development.
 Feel free to file issues!

 Sucrase can convert the following codebases with all tests passing:
+* Sucrase itself (5K lines of code, typescript).
 * The [Benchling](https://benchling.com/) frontend codebase
   (500K lines of code, JSX, imports).
 * [Babylon](https://github.com/babel/babel/tree/master/packages/babylon)